mvolkmann/blog/src/zig.md

 If an error is returned from the `main` function, it panics and prints a stack trace.

+To build an executable, enter `zig build`.
+These creates an executable file with same name as the project in the `zig-out/bin` directory.

+To build an executable for a different OS, add the `--Dtarget` option with a value that describes a CPU architecture followed by a dash and an operating system.
+For example, to build a Windows executable add `-Dtarget=x86_64-windows`.
+This creates a file with a `.exe` extension in the `zig-out/bin` directory.

 To build and run the app, enter `zig build run`.

+To build and run tests, enter `zig build test`.

 The object files produced by the compiler are stored in the `zig-cache` directory.